swimlane/swimlane-python/docs/examples/client.rst

 Not all API endpoints may be currently supported by internal adapters, or custom arguments may be required in special cases not handled by other resources.

-To perform a custom request and handle the response directly, use the :meth:`swimlane.Swimlane.request` method.
+To perform a custom request and handle the response directly, use the ``swimlane.Swimlane.request`` method.

 .. code-block:: python